What is a Non-Destructive Testing Specialist?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Other Non-Destructive Testing Specialist Job Titles
+Types of Non-Destructive Testing Specialist Jobs

 - Test Technician